mpetrus001/post-feed-nextjs/backend/README.md

-# Reddit Clone Backend
+# Post-Feed Backend

-A fullstack clone of reddit built with React, Typescript, and GraphQL.
+A fullstack post feed built with React, Typescript, and GraphQL.

 ## Description